Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 # Baking lightmaps (Faux)

-Halo 3 uses a fairly sophisticated ligthmapping pipeline compared to the earlier games, for more information see the *Lighting and material of Halo 3* [GDC talk][gdc-lighting] or the [research paper of the same name][doi-lighting].
+Halo 3 uses a fairly sophisticated lightmapping pipeline compared to the earlier games, for more information see the *Lighting and material of Halo 3* [GDC talk][gdc-lighting] or the [research paper of the same name][doi-lighting].
 The end result of this is a system that produces much nicer looking lightmaps if used correctly (you are still responsible for setting up the lights correctly).
 Lightmapping is also faster than stock H1 and H2 as multi-process/core support is included out of the box - in fact currently single process lightmapping is broken and multi process lightmapping has to be used.